Anna Wang: Early life

-Anna was born in 1886 at Machiazhuang, Hebei, China.
+Anna was born in 1886 at Majiazhuang, Hebei, China.
 She was born in a poor Christian family.
 She lost her mother when she was five years old.
 She was made strong in religion by receiving religious education from the nun Lucy Wang.
 She was forced to get married by her family at the age of eleven but she fought against it and didn't get married.
 She grew up as a strong Catholic believer.

 Martyrdom

-On 21 July 1900, a group of armed Boxer Rebellion activists, came to her village and dragged every Christian to kill them and burnt down the church.
-Activists asked Christians to renounce Christianity or choose to die.
-Anna, along with few more refused to renounce Christianity and was beheaded along with other Christians in her village at the age of fourteen.
-Her body was dumped along with others in a mass grave.
-Her body was exhumed and given proper burial on 6 November 1901.
+On July 21, 1900, a group of armed members of the Boxer Rebellion came to Anna's village to kill the Christians and burn down the church.
+The Boxers told each Christian to renounce their faith or die.
+Anna, along with a few other Christians, refused to renounce their faith.
+Anna and her companions were beheaded, and her body was dumped together with others in a mass grave.
+She was only 14 years old.
+Her body was exhumed and given proper burial on November 6, 1901.